ChromAIca/ChromAIca.github.io/Aquarium/README.md

-> How do we define unnessary edits and complete different background?
+> How do we define unnecessary edits and complete different background?
 >
 > ```
 > "source_global_caption": "An empty kitchen with granite floors filled with dishes and appliances, with a game show on TV.",